 Think about this.
 We can probably all agree there is no one who would ever wish a disability upon his or her worst enemy nor would seek to harm someone that would result in a disability.
 That tells me this blame game, this burden, has got to end.
 If forgiving someone is what it’s going to take to free yourself emotionally, then go for it.
 If forgiving yourself is what’s needed, you can do it … you deserve it.

 Attitude of gratitude

 Did you meet anyone as a result of your disability?
-Have you developed any empowering characteristics (maybe more compassionate, sensitive, caring, etc.)?
+Have you developed any empowering characteristics (maybe more compassion, sensitiviy, care, etc.)?
 Has your disability heightened some of those positive traits that were already there before your disability?
 Maybe your disability has brought you and a loved one or friend closer.
-Dig deep and I am sure you will find much to be grateful for as a result of what your disability has given you and maybe still continues to give you.
+Dig deep and I am sure you will find much to be grateful for as a result of what your disability has given you and maybe still continue to give you.